meetbryce/unify/docs/TUTORIAL.md

                                 2020 Census Tract      BIGINT  YES  NaN     NaN    NaN
 ```
 The `import` command has loaded our CSV into a new table.
 It places the table under the `files`
-schema because the FileAdapter was used to load the data.
+schema because the FileConnector was used to load the data.

 The column names and types were inferred from the data in the CSV file.
 We can use any SQL to analyze
 the data: